In the foothills, a town plays its television role to dawdle time away.

 This occurrence makes me remember one detail from the show: All phone calls went through Sarah, the operator.
 It might be a long way from party line to mobile phone ringtone, but Mount Airy seems to have managed the transition as smoothly as that theme song, which, the second I hear it, still takes me back to a familiarly eccentric place with a comfortably slow pace.

 Michael Parker is the author of two collections of short stories and five novels, including the recently published The Watery Part of the World, set on the Outer Banks.
 He is currently writing a sixth novel, Five Thousand Dollar Car.
 His articles have appeared in The New York Times and Oxford American.
 Michael teaches in the MFA creative writing program at the University of North Carolina at Greensboro.
-His most recent story for Our State was “Fish was Fried” (May 2012).
+Find more of his archived stories here.